What are Digital Materials Libraries?

 Your colleagues should be able to leave comments on designs to give their feedback.
 Streamlined communication eliminates siloing and gives designers real-time input on their designs.
 Instant communication helps to create a product that hits the brief.

-If you want to find out how the Nuxeo Platform can help you to speed up your product asset management with a digital materials library, visit www.nuxeo.com/pam/.
+Read this brief if you want to find out how the Nuxeo Platform can help you to speed up your product asset management with a digital materials library.